muon-spectroscopy-computational-project/muon-spectroscopy-computational-project.github.io/tutorial-folder/YAMLparameters.md

 * **save_pickle:** If True,save the output result in a pickled file for further reading and reusing with other Python scripts.
 DEFAULT: true TYPE: boolean.

+#### Unperturbed electrostatic potential plotting: `pm-uep-plot`

+Here are listed all the keywords used to run the `pm-uep-plot` script, used for plotting the unperturbed electrostatic potential along directions and planes in the unit cell.
+We omit explaining the key- words chden_path, chden_seed, and gw_factor, which are in common with pm-uep-opt